UKHO/docs/quality-assurance/test-strategy.md

 ![Test Pyramid](images/the_test_pyramid.png)

+The Functional Testing will be focused on the solution's functionality and business logic.
+The diagram is only to illustrate the type of tests you could consider, and the users in terms of Dev/Test/Users are only for illustration purposes and are not fixed.
 The test pyramid indicates where the test effort should be focused in order to provide a better return and a faster feedback loop for failures and defects.
-Tests should be added at the correct level of the test pyramid – lower is better.
+Tests should be added at the correct level of the test pyramid which directly influences the ROI eg the higher up the pyramid then the return on large number of tests start to deminish caompared to the effort needed to create and maintain them – lower is better.
-The Functional Testing will be focused on the solutions functionality and business logic validation process.

 ### Performance